-Answer: This is the proverbial million dollar question because if you ask anyone on the street what you have to do to get into heaven (assuming they believe in heaven or an after-life), the overwhelming response will be some form of “being a good person.”
+Answer: This is the proverbial million-dollar question because, if you ask anyone on the street what you have to do to get into heaven (assuming they believe in heaven or an afterlife), the overwhelming response will be some form of “being a good person.”
 Most, if not all, religions and worldly philosophies are ethically based.
-Whether it’s Islam, Judaism, or secular humanism, most believe getting to heaven is a matter of being a good person—following the Ten Commandments, or the precepts found in the Quran, or the Golden Rule.
+Whether it’s Islam, Judaism, or secular humanism, most teach getting to heaven is a matter of being a good person—following the Ten Commandments or the precepts found in the Quran or the Golden Rule.
 But is this what Christianity teaches?
 Is Christianity just one of many world religions that teach that being a good person will get us into heaven?
 Let’s examine one of Jesus’ encounters found in the Gospels to help us get some answers.
-The story is found in Matthew 19:16-26; it is the story of the rich, young ruler:
+The story is found in Matthew 19:16–26; it is the story of the rich young ruler.

 The second thing to note is Jesus’ response to his question.
 Jesus turns the tables by asking him why he is inquiring into what is good.
 In other words, Jesus is trying to get to the heart of the matter, namely, that no one is good and no one does good except God.
 As noted earlier, the man is operating under a false premise, that man is able to do that which is good and earn his way into heaven.
-To prove his point, Jesus says to him that if he wants eternal life, he should keep the commandments.
-In saying this, Jesus is not advocating for a works righteousness program.
-Rather, Jesus is challenging his suppositions by showing the man’s shallow understanding of the law and human ability.
+To make His point, Jesus says to him that, if he wants eternal life, he should keep the commandments.
+In saying this, Jesus is not advocating for a works-righteousness program.
+Rather, Jesus is challenging his suppositions by showing the man’s shallow understanding of the Law and human ability.

 The young man’s response is very telling.
-When told to keep the commandments, he asks Jesus “which ones?”
-If you or I were in Jesus’ shoes, we might be tempted to say “Um, all of them!
+When told to keep the commandments, he asks Jesus, “Which ones?”
+If you or I were in Jesus’ shoes, we might be tempted to say, “Um, all of them!
 What a silly question.”
-But Jesus continues to gently show the man the error of his ways by giving him the second table of the law, i.e., the commandments that deal with our relationships to other human beings.
-You can almost sense the frustration in the young man’s response to Jesus when he tells him that he as kept all of these since his youth.
-Two things to point out here: First, the irony in the young man’s response.
+But Jesus continues to gently show the man the error of his ways by giving him the second table of the Law, i.e., the commandments that deal with our relationships to other human beings.
+You can almost sense the frustration in the young man’s response to Jesus when he tells Him that he has kept all of these since his youth.
+Two things to point out here: first, the irony in the young man’s response.
 In saying he has kept all those commandments since his youth, he has broken the commandment regarding false witness.
-If he were truly being honest with himself, he would have said that as hard as he has tried to keep the commandments, he fails on a daily basis.
-He has a shallow understanding of the law and human ability.
-Second, he still knows deep in his heart of hearts that he is not good enough; even his shallow law-keeping isn’t satisfying his soul.
+If he were truly being honest with himself, he would have said that, as hard as he has tried to keep the commandments, he fails on a daily basis.
+He has a shallow understanding of the Law and an inflated opinion of his own ability.
+Second, he still knows deep in his heart of hearts that he is not good enough; even his shallow Law-keeping isn’t satisfying his soul.
 He asks Jesus, “What do I still lack?”

-Jesus now delivers the ‘killing’ blow to this man’s self-righteousness.
-He tells him that if wishes to be perfect (i.e., complete), he must sell all that he has and come follow Him.
-Jesus has perfectly diagnosed the man’s ‘lack’—his great wealth.
-The man’s wealth has become an idol in his life, and if truly knew the commandments, he would have known that the very first commandment says that we are to have no other gods before the one, true and living God!
-This man’s ‘god’ was his wealth.
-Furthermore, Jesus’ exhortation for the man to follow Him was a command to follow the very Son of God, who himself is God.
+Jesus now delivers the killing blow to this man’s self-righteousness.
+He tells him that, if he wishes to be perfect (i.e., complete), he must sell all that he has and come follow Him.
+Jesus has perfectly diagnosed the man’s “lack”—his great wealth.
+The man’s wealth has become an idol in his life, and if he truly knew the commandments, he would have known that the very first commandment says that we are to have no other gods before the one, true, and living God!
+This man’s god was his wealth.
+Furthermore, Jesus’ exhortation for the man to follow Him was a command to follow the very Son of God, who Himself is God.
 This young man was a slave to his great wealth.
 When told to give his wealth away and follow Jesus, he goes away saddened.

-Jesus now turns to His disciples to teach them the moral of the story.
+Jesus now turns to His disciples to teach them a principle.
 “Again I tell you, it is easier for a camel to go through the eye of a needle than for a rich person to enter the kingdom of God.”
-This was shocking to the disciples, who understood the commonly held idea that riches were a sign of God’s blessing on someone with whom He was well pleased.
-But Jesus is saying that is impossible for a rich man (or any man) to enter the kingdom of God.
-His disciples understood this because they ask essentially the same question the rich, young ruler asked, but they ask it from the right perspective: “Who then can be saved?”
+This was shocking to the disciples, who understood the commonly held idea that riches were a sign of God’s blessing.
+But Jesus points out the obstacle that riches often are, in their tendency to fuel self-sufficiency.
+His disciples ask essentially the same question the rich young ruler had asked, but they ask it from the right perspective: “Who then can be saved?”
 Jesus answers by saying, “With man this is impossible, but with God all things are possible.”